kontena/docs/using-kontena/vault.md

                 DNS:www.example.com, DNS:example.com
 ```

 By default Kontena stores the full chain version of the certificate.
-This is because LetsEncrypt intermediaries are not trusted by all client libraries (such as some libraries associated with Ruby, Docker, and wget, for example).
+This is because Let's Encrypt intermediaries are not trusted by all client libraries (such as some libraries associated with Ruby, Docker, and wget, for example).

 #### Using certificates